 - 1. The DSS-1571 must be submitted and balanced to the Department of Health and Human Services Office of the Controller by the fifteenth calendar day of the month unless an exception is made by the DHHS Controllers Office, (or the first workday after if the fifteenth is a non-business day). - 2.
-The county must comply with proper record retention schedules issued by the N. C. Department of Cultural Resources, Division of Archives and History "Records Retention and Disposition Schedule" and the DHHS Controllers Office at https://www2.ncdhhs.gov/control/retention/retention.htm http://www.ncdhhs.gov/control/ scroll and click Records Retention
+The county must comply with proper record retention schedules issued by the N. C. Department of Cultural Resources, Division of Archives and History "Records Retention and Disposition Schedule" and the DHHS Office of the Controller at: